mfbliposome/AmphiFoundation/README.md

 Foundation model for MFB liposome

 ## Folder structure
-In this repo, it has 3 folders: 'code', 'data', and 'results'.
+In this repo, it has 3 folders: `code/`, `data/`, and `results/`.

 ### Folder `code/`
-- In this folder, it has 2 subfolders: 'src', 'notebooks', which store the source code for the foundation model related analysis, microscopy analysis, and working notebooks.
+- In this folder, it has 2 subfolders: `src/`, `notebooks/`, which store the source code for the foundation model related analysis, microscopy analysis, and working notebooks.
+- In the `notebooks/` folder, working notebooks are named based on the functionality and correspond to different section in the paper. such as Latent space generation, concentration effect, experimental results...etc.

-### Folder 'data'
+### Folder `data/`
-In this folder, it stores the data files for foundation model related analysis and microscopy images:
+In this folder, it stores the data files for the foundation model related analysis and microscopy images:
--  input data surfactant, binary aqueous mixture, and amphiphile mixture
+- `Intermediate/`

+Contains intermediate data files and model files

+- `Literature/`

+Contains the data from literature and it has 3 subfolders: `surfactant_paper`, `binary_paper`, `amphiphile_paper`

+- `Tempplates_microscopy/`

+Contains the templates that are used for microscopy image analysis.

+See details in [[Data description] ()].

--  Original microscopy image and vesicles detection results.
-These data files can be seen in [[Zenodo link](https://doi.org/10.5281/zenodo.17401465)]
+-  Original microscopy image data and vesicles detection results can be seen in [[Zenodo link](https://doi.org/10.5281/zenodo.17401465)]

-Note, in this repository, we have used the term 'similar' and 'dissimilar' as a shorthand for hydrocarbon and fluorocarbon amphiphiles.
+Note, in this repository, we have used the terms 'similar' and 'dissimilar' as a shorthand for hydrocarbon and fluorocarbon amphiphiles.
 However, in the manuscript, we have opted to use the formal name, hydrocarbon and fluorocarbon amphiphiles, to elucidate their chemical structures.

-### folder 'results'
+### Folder `results/`
 In this folder, it contains the results produced by working notebooks.

+### Folder `envs/`

 ## Software requirements and installation
 1. Base environment